Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 An uninstall packages request deletes:

-• the packages dependent on the listed ones, and
+• the packages dependent on the listed ones

-Use this feature with caution as it can easily cause the removal of sensitive tools leading to failures in later build stages.
+Use this feature with caution as it can cause removal of required tools, leading to failures in later build stages.

-Removing packages via type="uninstall" can be used to completely remove a build time tool (e.g. a compiler) without having to specify a all dependencies of that tool (as one would have when using type="delete").
-Consider the following example where we wish to compile a custom program in config.sh.
+Removing packages via type="uninstall" can be used to completely remove a build time tool (for example, a compiler), without having to specify all dependencies of that tool (as opposed to when using type="delete").
+Consider the following example, where we want to compile a custom program in config.sh.
 We ship its source code via an archive element and add the build tools (ninja, meson and clang) to <packages type="image"> and <packages type="uninstall">:

 <!-- snip -->